 Avoiding Running Injuries…

 Have you ever dealt with running injuries?
-The kind that come from the constant pavement pounding that you put your body though while running?
+The kind that comes from the constant pavement pounding that you put your body through while running?
 Check out how to prevent common running injuries, especially ones that affect your feet!

 Getting healthy while avoiding injury

 When you run, the 26 bones, 33 joints, 112 ligaments and other structures in your feet can take a beating.

 Your foot hits the ground with a force three or four times the body’s weight at each stride.

 Here are some tips to help prevent foot injuries that might otherwise sideline you from running.